 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three-month period ended March 31, 2009 are not necessarily indicative of the results that may be expected for the year ended December 31, 2009.
+Operating results for the nine-month period ended September 30, 2009 are not necessarily indicative of the results that may be expected for the year ended December 31, 2009.

-The accompanying consolidated financial statements include the accounts of Lexicon and its wholly-owned subsidiaries, as well as one variable interest entity, Symphony Icon, Inc. ("Symphony Icon"), for which the Company is the primary beneficiary as defined by the Financial Accounting Standards Board ("FASB") Interpretation No. 46 (revised 2003), "Consolidation of Variable Interest Entities" ("FIN 46R").
+The accompanying consolidated financial statements include the accounts of Lexicon and its wholly-owned subsidiaries, as well as one variable interest entity, Symphony Icon, Inc. ("Symphony Icon"), for which the Company is the primary beneficiary and therefore has consolidated the financial condition and results of operations of Symphony Icon.
 Intercompany transactions and balances are eliminated in consolidation.